kdaley2024/Insertion-Sort/README.md

 # Insertion-Sort
-Starter code for Insertion Sort assignment in Java
+Starter code for Insertion Sort assignment in Java and Python.